 The car park and lookout offer commanding views of Lake Corangamite and views across Lake Colongulac towards Mt Elephant.

-Walks to the summit are now possible every Sunday from 1 - 4pm and at other times are possible by arrangement with a committee member and remember (Dogs on leads welcome)
+Walks to the summit every Sunday from 1 - 4pm, other times by arrangement (dogs on leads welcome)

 Mt Noorat Walk